PSchwahn/LLBounds/README.md

 Most of the implemented functions require a *branching rule* as input.
 This can be obtained using the Sage function `branching_rule`.

 LiE instead uses a *restriction matrix* for branching.
-Since LiE works with row vector rather than column vectors, this matrix is the transpose of the one defined in the article.
+Since LiE works with row vector rathers than column vectors, this matrix is the transpose of the one defined in the article.

 ## Documentation